MDF Scholarship

 • Intend to practice in Indiana following completion of a residency in family medicine, osteopathic manipulative medicine, general internal medicine, general surgery, psychiatry, general pediatrics, or obstetrics and gynecology (OBGYN) for not less than 24 months.

 Forgivable Loan Agreement: The student selected for the forgivable loan shall be required to practice family medicine, osteopathic manipulative medicine, general internal medicine, general surgery, psychiatry, general pediatrics, or obstetrics and gynecology (OBGYN) in Indiana for not less than 24 months (“Commitment Period”) following Residency.
+The student must also maintain membership in the IOA for those two years.
 In the event the student fails to complete the commitment period, the student shall be required to make full repayment of the Forgivable Loan.

 Past Scholarship Recipients